Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Conclusion

 \section{Conclusion}

-In this paper, we have provided an alternative lens through which to view architecture design for universal, fault-tolerant quantum computing.
-This lens takes the form of a general no-go result (Corollary \ref{Cor1}), which excludes the possibility of realising a universal set of unconditionally fault-tolerant, unitary implementations of logical operators on a large class of stabiliser (and subsystem) code families, including important examples like concatenated codes and conventional topological stabiliser codes, with local stochastic noise.
-With the new perspective provided by this lens, we see how natural approaches to universal, fault-tolerant logical operator implementations can be constructed, and how a range of apparently disparate schemes that achieve universal fault-tolerant logic can be understood as instances of our approach.
+In this paper, we have provided a new lens through which to view architecture design for universal, fault-tolerant quantum computing.
+This lens takes the form of a general no-go result (Corollary \ref{Cor1}), which excludes the possibility of { implementing} a universal set of logical operators using only LNP quantum channels on a large class of stabiliser (and subsystem) code families, including important examples like concatenated codes and conventional topological stabiliser codes.
+With this new perspective, we see how natural approaches to universal, fault-tolerant logical operator implementations can be constructed by using non-unitary quantum channels that are not LNP but are nonetheless fault-tolerant, and how a range of apparently disparate schemes that achieve universal fault-tolerant logic can be understood as instances of our approach.

-A natural question that remains open is: in what other ways can our no-go result can be circumvented?
-One approach could be to consider non-local noise models, for which high-probability errors cannot be equated with low-weight errors.
-However, while local stochastic noise is only an approximation to the noise likely to afflict a real quantum computer, a complete physical noise model that accounts for additional phenomena such as long-range correlated errors is unlikely to be more conducive to fault-tolerant channels.
-Thus, even if particular noise models may allow for circumvention of Corollary~\ref{Cor1} this is unlikely to be practical significance.